MicrosoftDocs/sql-docs/docs/relational-databases/databases/shrink-tempdb-database.md

 ---
 title: Shrink the tempdb database
-description: Learn how to shrink the tempdb database by using using Transact-SQL.
+description: Learn how to shrink the tempdb database by using Transact-SQL.
 author: rwestMSFT
 ms.author: randolphwest
 ms.date: 04/04/2023